Replace classic Common Data Service workflows with flows

 This topic compares Power Automate capabilities with classic workflow.

-Power Automate has significant advantages over the classic workflow model; you should consider using Power Automate to automate your processes instead of classic workflow.
+Power Automate has significant advantages over the classic background workflow model; you should consider using Power Automate to automate your processes instead of classic workflow.

 Create flows instead of classic Common Data Service workflows to build new automation processes.
-Additionally, you should review your existing classic workflow processes and consider replacing them with flows.
+Additionally, you should review your existing classic background workflow processes and consider replacing them with flows.

 Feature capability comparison